karthik9845/MyProjects/README.md

 -    3.geckodriver:
       geckodriver.exe is driver used to open firefox in windows so you better download this too and set      environment variable.

+**googlesearch.py** - Opens google search results in browser.
+First it takes the query from commandline arguments and then makes get request giving us the list of results.

+   What all you need:

+-    1.webbrowser module

+-    2.requests module

+-    3.bs4 module (Beautiful Soup)